Hell-O (Glee): Plot

 Glee club director Will Schuester (Matthew Morrison) begins dating guidance counselor Emma Pillsbury (Jayma Mays).
 Emma suffers from mysophobia and is uncomfortable kissing Will.
 She admits that she is still a virgin, and requests that they take their relationship slowly.
 While dancing, Will sings Neil Diamond's "Hello Again" to her.
 When Emma is preparing dinner for Will several nights later, his ex-wife Terri Schuester (Jessalyn Gilsig) arrives at the apartment, and tells Emma that she and Will danced to "Hello Again" at their prom in 1993, leaving Emma distressed.

 On a visit to Carmel High School, Will meets Shelby Corcoran (Idina Menzel), the coach of Vocal Adrenaline, while she has the club perform a rendition of "Highway to Hell".
-She and Will end up at his apartment making out, but Will is unable to continue and tells her about his relationship problems.
+She flirts with Will and eventually seduces him.
+However, Will is unable to continue and tells her about his relationship problems.
 Shelby suggests that as Will had been with Terri since he was 15 and has immediately moved on to a new relationship, he ought to take some time out for himself.
 She later observes as Jesse and Rachel kiss, and exchanges knowing looks with Jesse.

 When Emma later confronts Will with a copy of his high school yearbook, confirming that "Hello Again" was his and Terri's song, he is apologetic.
 He and Emma decide to put their relationship on hold in order to deal with their separate issues.
 New Directions performs "Hello, Goodbye", with Emma watching.